gsileno/processmining/README.md

 ### Heuristic Miner

-While the Alpha Miner is known to fail when faced with "noisy" or infrequent data, the Heuristics Miner [2] was explicitly designed to handle noise and exceptions by using frequency and a dependency measure formula.
-This *dependency score* between two activities $A$ and $B$ is defined as:
+While the Alpha Miner is known to fail when faced with noisy or infrequent data, the Heuristics Miner [2] was explicitly designed to handle them by using frequency and a dependency measure formula.
+The *dependency score* between two activities $A$ and $B$ is defined as:

 $$\text{Dependency}(A \rightarrow B) = \frac{|A > B| - |B > A|}{|A > B| + |B > A| + 1}$$